IIIF/api/source/api/presentation/2.0/index.md

 }
 {% endhighlight %}

-#### 6.6.6.
-Rotation

-CSS may also be used on the client side for rotation of images which are not correctly aligned with the canvas.
+CSS may also be used for rotation of images which are not correctly aligned with the canvas.
 In the example below, after the image is located within the 500 wide by 30 high space within the canvas, it is then rotated by the rendering client application around the top left corner by 45 degrees anti-clockwise.

 {% highlight json %}
 {